subschema/subschema-devel/subschema.wiki/src/FAQ.md

 For a complete project see [this](http://subschema.github.io/subschema-external-component-example/).

-"Yeah, sure, you MaskedInput must support Subschema" -- Nope, but it follows the subschema "Type" convention, which conviently enough is the React convention.
+`"Yeah, sure, you MaskedInput must support Subschema"` -- Nope, but it follows the subschema `Type` convention, which conveniently enough is the React convention.
 So it works.

 ## Custom Components